 - Coated in Mil-spec grade anodized finish

 - Built out of aircraft grade 7075-T6 aluminum

-- Has a Picatinny top rail to add sights and accessories
+- Picatinny top rail for adding sights and accessories

 - M4-style feed ramps ensure good reliability

-- Is not compatible with all aftermarket bolt releases
+- Not compatible with all aftermarket bolt releases

-And that concludes our list of the top four best upper receivers for an M16A1 for 2020.
-Today there are simply more parts available for an AR-15 in general than there ever have been before.
-While this means that you have a plethora of different options for accessories, it also means it can more difficult to choose one, and the upper receiver is no exception.
+Today, there are simply more parts available for an AR-15 in general than before.
+While this means that you have a plethora of different options for accessories, it also means it can more difficult to choose one.

-Fortunately, any one of the four upper receivers that we have covered here today will be an excellent option for your M16A1 build.
-Also remember that you can always refer back to our buyer’s guide at any time when searching for a new upper receiver as well.
+We have provided you with the best M16A1 uppers receivers available today.
+Any one of the four upper receivers above will be an excellent option for your M16A1 build.
+Also, remember that you can always refer back to our buyer’s guide at any time when searching for a new upper receiver as well.